Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

-<p>These changes are not that noticable, but they are huge.
+<p>These changes are not that noticeable, but they are huge.
 The constructor now takes some listeners (splat) - we can pass one listener, several or none, it will always be an array.
 Also, the options is now a keyword argument introduced in Ruby 2.0, which makes the changes really easy.
 And the new method: <code>notify_listeners</code> which sends <code>notify</code> message to all the listeners with user argument.</p>

 <p>To handle the user confirmation stuff we will need, well, <code>UserConfirmation</code> and <code>UserRegistrationAdminNotification</code> to handle the notifcations.</p>

 <p>Let's start with <code>UserConfirmation</code>.
 We need <code>notify</code> method which will take care of: assigning confirmation token, which must be unique, setting date when the confirmation instructions were sent and sending the instructions.
-We will need some mailer here (<code>UserConfirmationMailer</code>), clock (<code>DateTime</code>) and somewhing to generate token - <code>SecureRandom</code> will be a good fit here with it's <code>base64</code> method.
-Ler's translate the specification to the tests:</p>
+We will need some mailer here (<code>UserConfirmationMailer</code>), clock (<code>DateTime</code>) and something to generate token - <code>SecureRandom</code> will be a good fit here with it's <code>base64</code> method.
+Let's translate the specification to the tests:</p>

 ``` ruby spec/factories.rb